Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

 These additional documents are great opportunities to include pertinent information about the applicant's knowledge, skills, and abilities as related to the job the person is seeking.
 Understanding the documents in the application packet is important when you consider:

 - Company's job application: The job application is usually available in the Human Resources Department or online at the company website.
 Job search websites and apps available on smartphones also make applying for a job very easy.
 Job applications are traditionally the first step in the hiring process.
 They should be completed and considered as that "first impression" to the hiring employer.

-- Personal resume - The job applicant's resume is almost always encouraged to be submitted with the job application.
+- Personal resume: The job applicant's resume is almost always encouraged to be submitted with the job application.
 The resume should include all of the most updated information about an applicant's professional and academic background.
-Job applicants must have current home address, email address and phone numbers on the resume to make contacting the applicant easy.
-In most situations, hiring employers will not go out of their way to track down and applicant who gave a resume with outdated phone numbers, addresses, etc. Rather, they will simply go to the next qualifying job applicant.
+Job applicants must have a current home address, email address, and phone numbers on the resume to make contacting the applicant easy.
+In most situations, hiring employers will not go out of their way to track down an applicant who gave a resume with outdated phone numbers, addresses, etc. Rather, they will simply go to the next qualifying job applicant.

-- Cover letter - A cover letter is another opportunity to express the applicant's personality and professional goals.
+- Cover letter: A cover letter is another opportunity to express the applicant's personality and professional goals.
 It is that "introduction" letter that is another opportunity for the job applicant to tell the employer a little about their background and interests.
-Some recruitment efforts include the cover letter and resume as a mandatory documents to be included in the application packet.
+Some recruitment efforts include the cover letter and resume as a mandatory document to be included in the application packet.

-- Copies of licenses and certifications - Many jobs require licenses or certification in specific specializations.
-These licenses and certifications demonstrate a mastering of a field of study.
+- Copies of licenses and certifications: Many jobs require licenses or certification in specific specializations.
+These licenses and certifications demonstrate mastery of a field of study.
 Including a copy of them as part of the application packet will save both the employer and the applicant time down the road as the information must be verified.

 Lying on an Application Can Cost the Employee a Job